 Just imagine, 90% of global population suddenly must stay at home for a week, two or even months.
 Which services do they need at first place?
 Right, delivery.
 So, if you manage to create on-demand delivery app quickly and smartly today, you will be a winner tomorrow.

-Think about business model of your startup.
+While developing food delivery apps like Uber Eats, Glovo or Postmates, think about business model of your future startup.
 For the mobile food delivery, consider three basic options:

 Using your own transport vehicles.
 It is a time-consuming model to build, which requires more investments, and involves higher responsibility.